maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ### JSON & YAML

++ YAML was designed as a superset of JSON
++
 + JSON
 + YAML
 + **Feedback : JSON is a data serialization language most often used to move data between an Internet client and server.
 YAML is a Unicode-based data serialization language designed around common native data types found in agile programming languages.**